SEC-NYU Dialogue on Securities Markets

 Hosted jointly by the SEC and NYU’s Salomon Center for the Study of Financial Institutions

-The Dialogue is intended to bring together practitioners, stakeholders, regulators, and academics to learn, engage, and discuss the current state of shareholder engagement with public companies and exchange ideas on issues related to the efficacy of corporate governance.
+Additionally, the rule establishes a new type of intermediary – the funding portal.
+The dialogue is intended to bring together practitioners, regulators, and academics to learn, engage, and discuss the state of the nascent U.S. crowdfunding industry and exchange ideas on issues related to investor protection and capital formation.

 8:30am Coffee service